My Eyes Have Seen

-My Eyes Have Seen is a studio album by American folk singer Odetta, first released in July 1959.
-It is the first record by Odetta to be released by Vanguard Records.
+My Eyes Have Seen is a studio album by the American folk singer Odetta.
+It was released in July 1959 through Vanguard Records, and is her first album for the label.

 Milt Okun arranged and conducted a choir on a portion of the songs, notably "Motherless Children", "Ox-Driver Song" and the title piece.

 My Eyes Have Seen was re-released on CD in 1994.

 Reception

 In his review for Allmusic, critic Ronnie D. Lankford wrote of the album, "While it might be hard for a post-millennium roots fan to understand, Odetta—in her heyday—was the kind of folk artist who drove purists crazy....
 My Eyes Have Seen is a nice portrait of a performer bucking conformity as she stretches her artistic legs a bit.."

 Track listing

 All songs Traditional unless otherwise noted.